In the German Pharmacy: Cruelty-free German cosmetics

 Where to buy?

 Another souvenir shopping item!
 You will find Primavera in organic supermarkets in Germany.
-Amazon has some of their classics like the Moisturizing Multi-Purpose face oil, but their large range of essential oils is best bought in Germany or from specialist retailers.
+Amazon has some of their classics like the Moisturizing Multi-Purpose face oil, but their large range of essential oils is best bought in Germany or from specialist retailers or on the Primavera website.

 THE star coiffeur of Germany, a hairdo at his Berlin or Mallorca salons might be a bit on the pricey side.
 He is one of a very few that have bought out an entirely cruelty-free hair care line, though!
 And at prices that will not diminish your budget, in fact, I’d call them bloody cheap!